Terms and conditions of enrolment at Wesley College

 d.
 For students entering Years 5 and 7, the enrolment process begins up to three years prior to the preferred year of entry.
 For all other year levels, the enrolment process begins up to two years prior to the preferred year of entry.

 e.
-Upon receiving the Enrolment Questionnaire, parents will disclose in full any diagnosed social, emotional or intellectual difficulties or specific medical or learning needs or disabilities that may impact the student’s ability to fully participate in the curricular and cocurricular programs provided by the College.
+Upon receiving the Application Progression Questionnaire, parents will disclose in full any diagnosed social, emotional or intellectual difficulties or specific medical or learning needs or disabilities that may impact the student’s ability to fully participate in the curricular and cocurricular programs provided by the College.

 f.
 Wesley College reserves the right to refuse any application for enrolment without providing any reason.